brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day1.md

 -   2.0 hrs – Study time for today.
 -   2.0 hrs - Preping Plugin folder for release and then drafting and publishing a release tag.
 -   1.0 hrs - Prompt research with AI regarding essential files for a plugin and getting a different approach to my build.
 -   1.5 hrs - Backing up my CPT's after I lost them and making sure they work correctly again.
+-   2.0 hrs - Preparing and creating new plugin folder and planning proper taxonomies and custom fields for my plugin CPT's

 ---